- Go to the Firebase API Console.

 <ANDROID_AGENT_SOURCE_CODE>via Android Studio, clean the project, and build the project.

 The WSO2 Android agent can't be built via the usual Android developer SDK, as it requires access to developer restricted APIs.
 Therefore, you need to replace the existing

 android.jarfile that has access to the restricted APIs.

 For more information on how to build the project, see creating a new APK file.

 - Rename the created

-- Copy the renamed file and replace it instead of the existing
+- Copy the renamed file and replace the existing